Get 10% Discount for Purchase above Rs. 1500/- Use Coupon : IZ1500

 ⦁ Balanced Intake: Consuming iron through food helps avoid the risk of iron overload, which can be harmful and is a concern with excessive supplementation.

-Side Effects of Iron Tablets
+Side Effects of Iron Tablets: Food as an Iron Alternative

 ⦁ Gastrointestinal Issues: Iron tablets can cause nausea, constipation, diarrhea, and abdominal cramps.
 These digestive disturbances are common and can make supplement intake uncomfortable.